Lillard’s late 3 gives Blazers 108-106 win over Warriors

 TIP-INS

 Warriors: Rookie second-round draft pick G Nico Mannion along with G Jordan Poole arrived in Portland a day ahead of the team after being promoted from the G League Santa Cruz Warriors and went through their COVID-19 testing protocols to join the team, participating in Wednesday’s morning shootaround.
-“Those guys are ready to hoop, you guys been watching them?” second-year guard Mychal Mulder asked earlier in the day. … Rookie C James Wiseman and Mulder were named to the NBA Rising Stars roster as part of All-Star festivities.
+“Those guys are ready to hoop, you guys been watching them?” second-year guard Mychal Mulder asked earlier in the day.

 Trail Blazers: It was the third and final meeting between the teams this season.
 They split the previous two, with Portland winning the first and the Warriors winning the second — powered by Curry’s 62 points. … The game could have tiebreaker consequences down the line in the tight Western Conference standings.
 Portland is 9-9 against West opponents.